Relative predation intensity within temperate seagrass habitat during June 2015 (Habitat_Fragmentation project)

 Showing items related by title, author, creator and subject.

-Prieto, Rui; Tobeña Morcillo, Marta; Silva, Monica (2016-08)Understanding the dynamics of baleen whale distribution is essential to predict how environmental changes can affect their ecology and, in turn, ecosystem functioning.
+Prieto, Rui; Tobeña Morcillo, Marta; Silva, Monica A. (2016-08)Understanding the dynamics of baleen whale distribution is essential to predict how environmental changes can affect their ecology and, in turn, ecosystem functioning.
 Recent work showed that mid-latitude habitats along ...